 The Homicide Report is the first publicly searchable database of homicides in New Zealand.

-The project, which has been years in the making, aims to provide the public with a greater insight into the issue of homicide in New Zealand.
+The project, which has been more than three years in the making, aims to provide the public with a greater insight into the issue of homicide in New Zealand.

 The Homicide Report asks: why do New Zealanders kill one another?
 Our unprecedented database yields some answers.

 In many ways it illuminates the worst impact of some of New Zealand’s biggest social problems.

 It shows there is a clear relationship between a neighbourhood’s homicide rate and the level of social and economic deprivation.